godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 * *object*\ : Global ID of the target ``ESCItem``
 * *node*\ : Name of the child node of the target ``ESCItem``
 * *func_name*\ : Name of the function to be called
-* *params*\ : Any primitive, non-array arguments for the function.
+* params: Any arguments to be passed to the function (array and object parameters are not supported).
 Multiple parameters can be passed by using comma-separated values inside a string